soaresfabricio/StackingBoxes/README.md

 A Set of boxes has the following format:

-* First line: The number of boxes on the set.
+* First line: The number of boxes on the set;
 * Next lines: Three space-separated values representing each box from the set.

 Example with ``1`` test and the set ``{ {1, 2, 3} , { 3, 4, 5 } }`` :